willforde/dotfiles/README.md

 ## Installation

-To use these dotfiles, simply clone this repository to your home directory and run the installation script.
+To use these dotfiles, simply clone this repository to the home directory and run the installation script.

 ```bash
 cd ~